hedbekk/stockholm-car-electrification-2030/README.md

 - **`Scaper output checks.sql`** – SQL queries for checking consistency in Scaper output data, including vehicle counts, traffic flow by link and hour, level of service and travel distances.
 Identifies anomalies such as unrealistic speeds or traffic accumulation.
 Provides the basis for the visualizations in `Scaper output diagnostics.xlsx`.

+## What is not Included in this Repository

+- **Scaper output data** – Over 4 GB of files, across five scenarios, containing detailed simulation results.
+These include millions of rows with start and end times for every vehicle on each of the 28,355 road links during the 24-hour simulation.

+- **Raw HBEFA emission factors** – The original emission factor database distributed with the HBEFA Microsoft Access application.
+Only the processed subsets needed for this thesis are included here.